 <<output omitted>>

 The buffers are equally split across the queues.
-Using bandwidth command will only change the weight for every queue and correspondingly how the scheduler will act on it.
+If you use the bandwidth command only the weight is changed for every queue and how the scheduler acts on it.

-To tweak the softmax value, you have to use "Queue-buffer ratio" command under the respective class.
+To tweak the Softmax value, you have to use the queue-buffer ratio

 policy-map TEST_POLICY class ONE priority level 1 percent 40 class TWO bandwidth percent 40 queue-buffers ratio 50 <--------------- class THREE bandwidth percent 10 class FOUR bandwidth percent 5